yuhong90/vtbk_bot/README.md

 # About vtbk Bot
 vtbk Bot is a Telegram bot that replies motivational message when it detects a vtbk within the message.

-A new intended feature is to use it as a reminder bot where user can pin reminders and it will automatically remind users in a certain interval.
+A new intended feature is to use it as a reminder bot where user can pin reminders and it will automatically remind users at certain intervals.

 # Usage
 1. Git clone the repository
 2. run `npm install`
 3. run `node index.js`
 4. Create a telegram bot using telegram botfather
-5. In `config/index` folder, use the generated token from the botfather and to fill up the key
+5. In `config.js` file, use the generated token from the botfather and to fill up the key

 To use the feature to save reminders to Google sheets,
 1. You have to create a google sheet
-2. Take the spreadsheet key from the URL of your google sheet and fill it in `config/index`
+2. Take the spreadsheet key from the URL of your google sheet and fill it in `config.js`
 3. For authentication of writing to Google sheets using a service account, follow the setup instructions below.

 **Setup Instructions**